 All procedures for urine collection will follow Department of Transportation guidelines to ensure an individual's privacy.
-An employee who gives reason to believe that he or she may have adulterated or substituted a sample will be required to provide a specimen under direct observation by a same gender collection agent.
-If it is determined that an employee has adulterated or substituted a sample it shall result in the termination of his/her employment.
+An employee who gives reason to believe that they may have adulterated or substituted a sample will be required to provide a specimen under direct observation by a same gender collection agent.
+If it is determined that an employee has adulterated or substituted a sample it shall result in the termination of their employment.